BryanWilhite/Blog/presentation/entry/2015/2015-05-21-angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Angular JS 1.x: grouping and sorting JSON-driven sets with Underscore JS", "documentShortName": "2015-05-21-angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js", "fileName": "index.html",
+  "path": "./entry/2015-05-21-angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js",
+  "date": "2015-05-21T07:00:00.000Z",
+  "modificationDate": "2015-05-21T07:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2015-05-21-angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js",
-  "content": "The Angular JS documentation on orderBy surprisingly has all the information I need to sort data.
+  "tag": "{\r\n  \"extract\": \"The Angular JS documentation on orderBy surprisingly has all the information I need to sort data.
 It even shows how the reverse argument can be assigned to a variable.
-This allowed me to write markup like this: &lt;div data-ng-repeat=\"i in groups | order...", "inceptDate": "2015-05-21T00:00:00",
+This allowed me to write markup like this: &lt;div data-ng-repeat=\\\"i in groups | order...\"\r\n}"
-  "isPublished": true,
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Angular JS 1.x: grouping and sorting JSON-driven sets with Underscore JS" }
+}
 ---

+# Angular JS 1.x: grouping and sorting JSON-driven sets with Underscore JS

 The [Angular JS documentation](https://docs.angularjs.org/api/ng/filter/orderBy) on `orderBy` surprisingly has all the information I need to sort data.
 It even shows how the `reverse` argument can be assigned to a variable.
 This allowed me to write markup like this: